itamarst/eliot/docs/source/usage.rst

 ------------

 Destinations are how messages get written out by the ``Logger`` class.
-A destination is a callable that takes some bytes, specifically a serialized JSON message.
+A destination is a callable that takes a message dictionary.
-For example:
+For example, if we want to write out a JSON message per line we can do:

 .. code-block:: python

+    import json
     from eliot import addDestination

     def stdout(message):
-        sys.stdout.write(message + b"\n")
+        sys.stdout.write(json.dumps(message) + b"\n")
     addDestination(stdout)

 For Twisted users ``eliot.logwriter.ThreadedFileWriter`` is a logging destination that writes to a file-like object in a thread.